Disco-RAG: Discourse-Aware Retrieval-Augmented Generation: Limitations

 \paragraph{Automated Evaluation.} We evaluate models using a combination of Exact Match, ROUGE-L, DR Score, BERTScore, SARI, SummaC, and an LLM-based metric for Loong that relies on \texttt{GPT-4-turbo-2024-04-09}.
-This suite covers multiple aspects of quality and has been adopted in prior work, while each metric has known limitations, and the LLM-based judge may inherit biases or topic preferences from its own training data.
+This suite covers multiple aspects of quality and has been adopted in prior work \cite{pu-simaan-2022-passing, pu-etal-2022-two, pu-demberg-2023-chatgpt, li2026se,zhang2025rediscoveringentropyregularizationadaptive,hu2025stepdeepresearchtechnicalreport,ruan2026aorchestra}, while each metric has known limitations, and the LLM-based judge may inherit biases or topic preferences from its own training data.
 Reported numbers should therefore be interpreted as indicative rather than exhaustive, and future work could benefit from more fine-grained evaluation protocols and larger-scale human studies.

 \paragraph{Efficiency.} Compared with standard RAG, \texttt{Disco-RAG} introduces additional token consumption and latency because it requires additional LLM calls for discourse parsing and rhetorical planning.
-The measurements in \autoref{appendix:efficiency} show that this overhead is moderate under our settings.
 Deploying our method in latency-sensitive or large-scale applications will therefore require engineering optimizations such as caching and reusing discourse structures, batching structural queries, or distilling lighter parsers and planners, and there remains an inherent trade-off between structural richness and runtime efficiency.

-\paragraph{Scope and Generalization.} The present work focuses on long-context question answering and summarization.
-The improvements we observe on Loong, ASQA, and SciNews suggest that discourse modeling is beneficial across multiple tasks, but we do not explore applications like dialog-style question answering, interactive agents, multilingual retrieval, or domains with stronger constraints.
-In our framework, Rhetorical Structure Theory only serves as a knowledge prior for organizing retrieved evidence rather than a claim that it is the only correct formalization of discourse.
-Investigating how \texttt{Disco-RAG} behaves in these broader settings and how different notions of discourse structure influence retrieval-augmented generation is an important direction for future work.